IlluminatePossibilities/TheGlobalVariables/README.md

 ### <a name="HLD - High-Level Design"></a> High-Level Design

-An general system design that provides an overview of the entire system.
+A general system design that provides an overview of the entire system.

 ### <a name="PII - Personally Identifiable Information"></a> Personally Identifiable Information